-- If you take the assurance analysis from a site and export the raw data set to upload a file to a Snapshot site, assurance analysis for the snapshot site will only generate assurance related anomalies. - Currently, if you begin an assurance analysis for a snapshot site, you can simultaneously continue to run the assurance analysis for online sites that are already in progress.
-They will all run without any disruption to the behavior. - Anomaly Rules and Compliance Rules are valid in assurance analysis for snapshot sites.
+- If you take the assurance analysis from a fabric and export the raw data set to upload a file to a Snapshot fabric, assurance analysis for the snapshot fabric will only generate assurance related anomalies. - Currently, if you begin an assurance analysis for a snapshot fabric, you can simultaneously continue to run the assurance analysis for online fabrics that are already in progress.
+They will all run without any disruption to the behavior. - Anomaly Rules and Compliance Rules are valid in assurance analysis for snapshot fabrics.